-2.3 Furniture

-2.3.1 Chairs, desks
+Computers, furniture and workstations

-- a) The furniture in the classroom must be comfortably positioned with easy access to all equipment. - b) Classrooms are required to have chairs with adjustable seat heights and back positions in relation to the equipment.
-Students need to be able to sit at the recommended height with their eye level at the top of the screen.

-To achieve the correct posture, the lower arms should be roughly horizontal when working, knees should fit comfortably under the desk with the thighs roughly horizontal, and the back should be kept straight.

-- c) Desks should have enough space around for paper, books and other materials, as well as space for more than one user at a time, and for the instructor to gain access. - d) Centres therefore need to make purchasing decisions based on a clear understanding of the teaching methods in use, how their students interact with their environment, and what the furniture is expected to do. - e) Desks and chairs shall be kept in good condition and have periodical maintenance with a proper record.
+- 1. Monitors should tilt and swivel to suit the requirements of individual users. - 2.
+The top of the screen should be roughly at eye level. - 3.
+Screens should be positioned to reduce reflection and glare from lights and windows, using blinds where necessary, and should be adjustable for brightness and contrast as the light changes throughout the day. - 4.
+They should also be cleaned regularly. - 5.
+Users should have the option of using the keyboard flat or tilted. - 6.
+The furniture in the classroom must be comfortably positioned with easy access to all equipment.
+Classrooms are required to have chairs with adjustable seat heights and back positions in relation to the equipment.
+Students need to be able to sit at the recommended height with their eye level at the top of the screen. - 7.
+To achieve the correct posture, the lower arms should be roughly horizontal when working, knees should fit comfortably under the desk with the thighs roughly horizontal and the back should be kept straight. - 8.
+Desks should have enough space around for paper, books and other materials, as well as space for more than one user at a time, and for the instructor to gain access. - 9.
+Centres need to make purchasing decisions based on a clear understanding of the teaching methods in use, how their students interact with their environment and what the furniture is expected to do. - 10.
+Desks and chairs shall be kept in good condition and have periodical maintenance with a proper record.

-2.3.2 Computer and workstations

-- a) Monitors should tilt and swivel to suit the requirements of individual users. - b) The top of the screen should be roughly at eye level. - c) Screens should be positioned to reduce reflection and glare from lights and windows, using blinds where necessary, and should be adjustable for brightness and contrast as the lighting changes throughout the day. - d) They should also be cleaned regularly. - e) Users should have the option of using the keyboard flat or tilted.

-2.3.2.1 Computers and workstations for online assessment system
+Computers and workstations for online assessment system

-The following is required:
+The following are required:

-- a) One computer/workstation per student (1:1 ratio) - b) Workstations shall be separate for each student or have at least one 1 metre of distance between them - c) Workstations and computers must follow the health and safety requirements stipulated above - d) There must be internet connection for all computers
+- 1. One computer/workstation per student (1:1 ratio). - 2.
+Workstations shall be separate for each student or have at least one 1 metre of distance between them. - 3.
+Workstations and computers must follow the health and safety requirements stipulated above. - 4.
+There must be internet connection for all computers.

-2.4 Domestic facilities
+Domestic facilities